leomachadorocha/PrintEnv/README-LEO.md

 oc set volume dc/printenv --add --overwrite --name=configmap-volume -m /temp/ -t configmap --configmap-name=printenv-configmap-file
 ```

-5. Verify that now the application is returning the contents of the text file (do not use jq since the output is no longer JSON)
+5. Verify that now the application is returning the contents of the text file (do not use jq since the output is no longer JSON).
 ```
 curl $(oc get route printenv | awk '{print $2}' | grep printenv)
 ```